srg774/audio-visualizer/README.md

-{ title: "New Track Name", src: "assets/newtrack.mp3" }

-Here’s a short README for your GitHub repository:

 SRG774 Web Audio Player
 This project is a web-based audio player featuring a custom interface with a built-in visualizer and track controls.
 The player allows users to play, pause, and switch between tracks, with a visually appealing frequency bar that reacts to the music.
 It includes a custom seek bar for easy navigation through tracks.